 Actress Imelda Staunton, left, and Queen Elizabeth II in 1992, right

-So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question in greater detail.
+So now we know that the fifth series of The Crown is going to be the penultimate series, looking at the time period in question - the turbulent early 90s - in greater detail.
 It also gives new cast members including Imelda Staunton and Lesley Manville double the time to appear on screen.

-So from expected release date of The Crown season 5, to the new cast members that are replacing Olivia Colman, Helena Bonham Carter, Tobias Menzies et al on screen - what do we know about the series so far?
+So from expected release date of The Crown season 5 to the new cast members that are replacing Olivia Colman, Helena Bonham Carter and Tobias Menzies on screen - what do we know about the series so far?

 When is The Crown season 5 on Netflix?

-This means The Crown season 5 will not arrive on Netflix until 2022 - so no new episodes of The Crown next year.
+This means The Crown season 5 will not arrive on Netflix until 2022.

 The filming break is not understood to be related to the Covid-19 (coronavirus) pandemic, with a filming break for 2020 always part of the production and release schedule.